Role: UX/UI Designer, UX Researcher

-Design Thinking Process: I approached this project using the Double Diamond methodology: Discover, Define, Develop, and Deliver.
+Design Process: I approached this project using the Double Diamond methodology: Discover, Define, Develop, and Deliver.
 It is a design model designers used to solve problems throughout their creative process.

 Market Research: By conducting an analysis of POM Payroll’s competitors’ products, I was able to identify what advantages, disadvantages, missed opportunities, and what leverage their rivals have in the payroll market.
 Therefore, I have created a SWOT profile of POM Payroll’s competitors.

 Based on the ABC Company’s needs and POM Payroll’s competitors’ analysis, I have decided to implement the following features for the app:

 - Real-time push notifications to remind employees to submit their time